FREE SHIPPING!on orders of $99 or more via standard economy ground [within the United States]

 The best option for

-repair is to use a super/crazy glue or Duco cement.
+repair is to use a super/crazy glue or Duco cement to reattach the piece.
 Wait until the

 casting has dried and then add glue to the detached end and then hold it